deandreee/electron_ml_nn_research/README.md

 ## Features / Models

 `strat/run` is the launch panel.
-Each file under this dir is separate runnable model. `strat/run.ts` is the entry file where model is selected.
+Each file under this dir is a separate runnable model. `strat/run.ts` is the entry file where a model is selected.
 To switch between models, uncomment the line in `strat/run.ts` like:
 `import { runBatchedXG as runn } from "./run/runBatchedXG";` (by uncommenting the line).

 1. `runBatchedXG.ts` => runs XGBoost model